- Hardiness Zone: 3-11 Annual

 Companion Planting Tips

-Avoid Planting Near: Fennel, which can hinder cilantro's growth
+Avoid Planting Near: Fennel, which can inhibit growth

 Common Issues and Solutions